zeroasiccorp/umi/umi/formal/README.md

 ## Engines

-One SMT engine, `boolector`, answers every row but three.
-The lane pins it explicitly rather than inheriting the sby task's default, so a change upstream cannot quietly move which solver these results rest on -- newer siliconcompiler releases default that task to bitwuzla, boolector's maintained successor, which the CI tool image is too old to carry.
-Once the image ships it, the pin is a one-line change.
+One SMT engine, `bitwuzla`, answers every row but three.
+The lane pins it explicitly rather than inheriting the sby task's default, so a change upstream cannot quietly move which solver these results rest on. bitwuzla is boolector's maintained successor; boolector remains in the tool image and swapping back is a one-line change.

 The three exceptions are `buffer:identity`, `buffer:identity_bypass` and `buffer:fault_swap_pdr`, which run `abc pdr`.
 That is not a preference: